APogue/APogue.github.io/_posts/posts/2024-09-13-TitleVIModel-via-TitleIX.md

 		- SaVE website---"Most higher education institutions—including community colleges and vocational schools—must educate students, faculty, and staff on the prevention of rape, acquaintance rape, domestic violence, dating violence, sexual assault, and stalking."

 		- Reference the SaVE document training list

+		- According to the [AAU survey](https://www.aau.edu/sites/default/files/AAU-Files/Key-Issues/Campus-Safety/Revised%20Aggregate%20report%20%20and%20appendices%201-7_(01-16-2020_FINAL).pdf), between 2015 and 2019 students had a better understanding of "the definition of sexual assault and other sexual misconduct, where there were increases of 11.5 percentage points for undergraduate women and 12.4 percentage points for undergraduate men."

 		- Add a Title IX Module